hashgraph/stablecoin-studio/cli/README.md

 When your configuration file is set up and at least one account is added and selected, you are able to see the different options that are available.

-#### Create a new stable coin
+#### Create a new stablecoin

 In order to use this option you must set a factory first.
 You can check our factories deployed in [our documentation](https://github.com/hashgraph/hedera-accelerator-stablecoin#deploying-the-stable-coin-factories).

-With this option you are able to create a new stable coin adding the mandatory details like name and symbol.
+With this option you are able to create a new stablecoin adding the mandatory details like name and symbol.

-> The auto-renew account is not requested since is automatically set to be the user's current account, otherwise the stable coin creation will not work, this is due to the fact that the auto-renew account must sign the underlying token's creation transaction, and currently we do not support multi-signatures transactions.
+> The auto-renew account is not requested since is automatically set to be the user's current account, otherwise the stablecoin creation will not work, this is due to the fact that the auto-renew account must sign the underlying token's creation transaction, and currently we do not support multi-signatures transactions.

 After the minimum details have been added, you will be asked if you want to add optional details like the number of decimals, the initial supply or the max supply.
 If you reply "no", the default values will be set.

 Another question is prompt asking if you would like the smart contract to be set as the owner of all the underlying token keys (pause, wipe, ...), you could however set any key you wish as the owner of any token key, except for the admin key and the supply key that will be automatically set to be the smart contract.

 After managing token keys, you will be asked about to enable the KYC.
-If so, all accounts will need that the KYC to be granted in order to operate with the stable coin, and the token KYC key will be requested.
-Finally, you will be able to request the KYC to be granted to the current account during the stable coin creationg process.
-On the contrary, if you decide no to enable the KYC, the token KYC key will not be set and no account will need the KYC to be grante in order to operate with the stable coin.
+If so, all accounts will need that the KYC to be granted in order to operate with the stablecoin, and the token KYC key will be requested.
+Finally, you will be able to request the KYC to be granted to the current account during the stablecoin creationg process.
+On the contrary, if you decide no to enable the KYC, the token KYC key will not be set and no account will need the KYC to be grante in order to operate with the stablecoin.

 Next, you will be requested about the possibility of adding custom fees to the token once it is created.
 If so, the token fee schedule key will be requested so the owner of this key will be able to add custom fees to the token.
 Otherwise, no one will be able to add any token custom fees.

 Once all the token keys are set, for all keys that were set to be the smart contract, you will be able to grant and revoke this capacity to any other account through roles, since it is the smart contract that will be ultimately controlling the underlying token.
 Therefore, for all the underlying token's keys assigned to the smart contract, you can choose to grant its corresponding role to the current account deploying the SC or any other.

-When you add an existing stable coin as an imported token, you will be able to operate with the roles that the stable coin's admin granted you.
-If after adding a stable coin you are granted other roles, you will have the possibility to refresh the stable coin's roles that you have.
+When you add an existing stablecoin as an imported token, you will be able to operate with the roles that the stablecoin's admin granted you.
+If after adding a stablecoin you are granted other roles, you will have the possibility to refresh the stablecoin's roles that you have.

-Then you will have the possibility to set a **Proof of Reserve feed (PoR)** for your stable coin.
-A PoR is a smart contract that connects your on-chain stable coin to your off-chain fiat currency supply.
-The idea is to have an on-chain representation of the amount of fiat currency currently collateralizing your stable coin, this amount is called the **"Reserve"**.
+Then you will have the possibility to set a **Proof of Reserve feed (PoR)** for your stablecoin.
+A PoR is a smart contract that connects your on-chain stablecoin to your off-chain fiat currency supply.
+The idea is to have an on-chain representation of the amount of fiat currency currently collateralizing your stablecoin, this amount is called the **"Reserve"**.
-The PoR smart contract will store at all time the current reserve so that the stable coin can check it before minting new tokens.
+The PoR smart contract will store at all time the current reserve so that the stablecoin can check it before minting new tokens.
-The Wizard will give you the possibility to link your stable coin to an already existing PoR smart contract or, if you do not have any, deploy a new one setting an initial Reserve.
+The Wizard will give you the possibility to link your stablecoin to an already existing PoR smart contract or, if you do not have any, deploy a new one setting an initial Reserve.

-> It is important to note that, if you choose to deploy a new PoR for your stable coin, your current account will be set as the PoR admin, meaning that it will have the possibility to update the Reserve and upgrade the smart contract code at any time.
-Nevertheless, the CLI will only let you deploy the PoR and link it to your stable coin, in order to operate the new PoR (update the Reserve etc...) or change the PoR your stable coin is linked to, you will have to use the UI...
+> It is important to note that, if you choose to deploy a new PoR for your stablecoin, your current account will be set as the PoR admin, meaning that it will have the possibility to update the Reserve and upgrade the smart contract code at any time.
+Nevertheless, the CLI will only let you deploy the PoR and link it to your stablecoin, in order to operate the new PoR (update the Reserve etc...) or change the PoR your stablecoin is linked to, you will have to use the UI...

 > It is also important to note that the PoR you deploy using our tools is purely for demo purposes.
 Chainlink implements a complex, secure and reliable decentralize off-chain system to manage the PoR reserves, whereas, as specified above, our PoR can be fully managed by your account.

 _For more information about PoR Feeds, check the official [ChainLink documentation](https://docs.chain.link/data-feeds/proof-of-reserve/)._

-Last question about the stable coin it is going to be created is about the proxy admin owner.
-By default, this ownership belongs to the account creating the stable coin, but the user has the chance to change this default behaviour by configuring another account id, which can belongs to a contract, like a timelock controller, a cold wallet, or whatever account.
+Last question about the stablecoin it is going to be created is about the proxy admin owner.
+By default, this ownership belongs to the account creating the stablecoin, but the user has the chance to change this default behaviour by configuring another account id, which can belongs to a contract, like a timelock controller, a cold wallet, or whatever account.

 Once the request is ready, the CLI will extract from the configuration file the factory and HederaTokenManager contracts addresses for the network you are working on.
-The request will then be submitted to the SDK and the stable coin will be created.
+The request will then be submitted to the SDK and the stablecoin will be created.

 > When the configuration file is first created, the factory contract added to the "testnet" network are the default one (pre-deployed contract).
 However, users are free to deploy and use their own contracts, in order to do that, the configuration file must be updated with the new factory contract id.